 Seven steps instead of sixteen.

-Low-code understands that most of the time spent hand-writing code in web and mobile apps is pretty much wheel spinning.
-There’s no need to tread the same path each time we start a new project.
+Most of the time spent hand-writing code in web and mobile apps is pretty much wheel spinning.
+Why should we tread the same path each time we start a new project if we don’t have to?
 Low-code lets us create applications visually using battle-tested fundamentals.
 Our focus becomes delivering something valuable to the world.

-You can try low-code for yourself with OutSystems.
-Get started for free by following our tutorials to build web and cross-platform mobile apps in a fraction of the time you’re used to.
+You can see how low-code works in a modern application platform for yourself.
+Sign up for the OutSystems free edition and follow our tutorials for building web and cross-platform mobile apps in a fraction of the time you’re used to.
 You'll also be able to help out the next person who asks, “What is low-code?”